-- Students shall not discriminate against others on the basis of the race, religion, colour, ancestry, place of origin, marital status, family status, age, sex or sexual orientation, gender identity/expression, or physical or mental disability, or for any other reason set out in the Human Rights Code of British Columbia, nor shall a student publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the basis of any such grounds. - Racism will not be tolerated in our school. - Physical aggression or violence - Offensive language, actions or behaviours - Actions/objects that put oneself or others in danger - Willful damage/disrespect for property and/or the environment - Encouraging or pressuring others to engage in unexpected behaviours - Spreading gossip or rumours - Bullying, harassment, intimidation, exclusion
+- Students shall not discriminate against others on the basis of Indigenous identity, race, religion, colour, ancestry, place of origin, marital status, family status, age, sex or sexual orientation, gender identity/expression, or physical or mental disability, or for any other reason set out in the Human Rights Code of British Columbia, nor shall a student publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the basis of any such grounds. - Racism and discrimination will not be tolerated in our school. - Behaviours that interfere with an orderly environment, or create an unsafe environment - Physical aggression or violence - Offensive language, actions or behaviours - Actions/objects that put oneself or others in danger - Willful damage/disrespect for property and/or the environment - Encouraging or pressuring others to engage in unexpected behaviours - Spreading gossip or rumours - Illegal acts, such as possession, use or distribution of illegal or restricted substances - Bullying, harassment, intimidation, exclusion